 Almost everyone knows that alcohol has a major impact on one’s liver, but some drugs of abuse can also cause significant long-term liver damage.

-Your liver is responsible for breaking down everything ingested and absorbed into the bloodstream and filtering out the toxins so your body can absorb any healthy nutrients that remain.
+Your liver is responsible for breaking down everything ingested and absorbed into the bloodstream and filtering out the toxins so your body can absorb any healthy nutrients.

 If you think about it, it makes perfect sense.
 When someone starts putting loads of poison in their body, the liver has to work overtime to function normally and remove the extreme amount of toxins.